 Unless you adopt a child with special needs, the adoption tax credit is not refundable, meaning you only benefit from it if you owe federal income taxes.
 However, any unused credit amount can be carried forward to reduce your tax liability for the next five years until the credit is used up.
-For example, if your tax liability is $10,000 in 2012 and your credit is $12,000, the adoption credit would reduce your tax liability to zero for 2012 and you could carry carry the remaining $2,000 credit forward to deduct in any of the next five years.
+For example, if your tax liability is $10,000 and your credit is $12,000 that tax year, the adoption credit would reduce your tax liability to zero for that tax year and you could carry carry the remaining $2,000 credit forward to deduct in any of the next five years.

 Adopting Children with Special Needs

 If you adopt a child with special needs, you are entitled to claim the full amount of the adoption credit, even if your out-of-pocket expenses are less than the tax credit amount.
-For example, even if you incur no expenses to adopt a special needs child in 2012, you are still entitled to the full $12,650 credit.
+For example, even if you incur no expenses to adopt a special needs child, you are still entitled to the full.